Lekhan-blaze/Movie-recommendation-System-by-SDG-s/PROJECT_EXPLANATION.md

 This is a **Machine Learning-powered movie recommendation system** that:
 1. **Recommends similar movies** based on plot/content similarity
-2. **Classifies movies by UN Sustainable Development Goals (SDGs)** - helping users find movies about education, climate, equality, etc.
+2. **Classifies movies by UN Sustainable Development Goals (SDGs)** - helping users find movies about education, equality, justice, etc.

 ---